Earth's shadow: Color of lunar eclipses

 A total lunar eclipse on May 15, 2022, shows the reddish light falling on the Moon's surface.

 Earth's shadow is as curved as the planet is, and its umbra extends 1,400,000 km into outer space.
 (The antumbra, however, extends indefinitely.)
 When the Sun, Earth, and the Moon are aligned perfectly (or nearly so), with Earth between the Sun and the Moon, Earth's shadow falls onto the lunar surface facing the night side of the planet, such that the shadow gradually darkens the full Moon, causing a lunar eclipse.

-Even during a total lunar eclipse, a small amount of sunlight however still reaches the Moon.
+Even during a total lunar eclipse, a small amount of sunlight still reaches the Moon.
 This indirect sunlight has been refracted as it passed through Earth's atmosphere.
-The air molecules and particulates in Earth's atmosphere scatter the shorter wavelengths of this sunlight; thus, the longer wavelengths of reddish light reaches the Moon, in the same way that light at sunset or sunrise appears reddish.
+The air molecules and particulates in Earth's atmosphere scatter the shorter wavelengths of this sunlight; thus, the longer wavelengths of reddish light reach the Moon, in the same way that light at sunset or sunrise appears reddish.
 This weak red illumination gives the eclipsed Moon a dimly reddish or copper color.